- CrashPlan PRO

-The first time you sign in, you must enter the server name or IP address of the destination running your organization's Code42 environment.
-You can get this information from your company's CrashPlan administrator.
+Code42 for Enterprise only: The first time you sign in, you must enter the server name or IP address of the destination running your organization's Code42 environment.
+You can get this information from your company's Code42 for Enterprise administrator.

 When you choose Stay signed in, you remain signed in to the CrashPlan mobile app until you decide to sign out.
 When you enable this option, you don't have to re-enter your username and password the next time you open the CrashPlan mobile app.
 To clear your sign-in information, simply sign out and deselect Stay signed in.

-You can download any file that is backed up from your account to a cloud destination.
-In the CrashPlan app, this is any destination under Cloud Destinations.
+You can download any files that are backed up from your account to an online destination.
+In the CrashPlan app, this is any destination under Destinations > Online (for example, CrashPlan Central).

 To access your backed up files:

-- Select a device to begin navigating your backed up files.
+- Select a computer to begin navigating your backed up files.